alckasoc/Learning-Equality-Curriculum-Rec/src/approaches.md

 - try something with translation models
 - train a contrastive model
 - train a model to predict confidence (learnable threshold; later)
+- use weighted avg of distances to improve baseline predictions
 - look through past competitions and pretrain on more data and maybe on similar task

 ## Approaches